jd28/nwnx-effects/README.md

 You should use local integers, strings, objects and floats (as per nwnx_structs) to define behaviour or to keep state for your new effect.

+Please note that effect integer >= 20 are RESERVED for nwnx_effects usage.

 ### 2) ApplyEffectToObject

 Once you apply your effect to a object, `on_ceff_apply` runs.